mmazco/newmedia/README.md

 Pick a publication.
 Two AI characters investigate who really owns it — pulling live ownership data, government contracts, recent controversies — then discuss their findings with distinct voices and personalities.

-**5 publications covered:** The Washington Post, Fox News, CNN, The New York Times, The Wall Street Journal
+**6 publications covered:** The Washington Post, Fox News, CNN, The New York Times, The Wall Street Journal, Los Angeles Times

 **What makes it different:**
 - Characters have real personalities with selected voice from Cartesia's library